Theora: Move to free software

-In August 2001, On2 Technologies announced that they would be releasing an open source version of their VP3.2 video compression algorithm.
+In August 2001, On2 Technologies announced that they would release an open source version of their VP3.2 video compression algorithm.
 In September 2001, On2 Technologies published the source code of the VP3.2 codec under the VP3.2 Public License 0.1, a custom open-source license.
-The license only granted the right to modify the source code if the resulting larger work continued to support playback of VP3.2 data.
+The license only granted the right to modify the source code if the resultant larger work continued to support playback of VP3.2 data.

 In March 2002, On2 responded to the public's reception by relicensing the VP3 codec under the GNU Lesser General Public License.
 In June 2002, On2 donated VP3 to the Xiph.Org Foundation and offered it under the Ogg Vorbis BSD-style license.
 On2 also made an irrevocable, royalty-free license grant for any patent claims it might have over the software and any derivatives, allowing anyone to use any VP3-derived codec for any purpose.
 In August 2002, On2 entered into an agreement with the Xiph.Org Foundation to make VP3 the basis of a new, free video codec, called Theora.
 On2 declared Theora to be VP3's successor.
 On 3 October 2002, On2 and Xiph announced the completion and availability of the initial alpha code release of libtheora, Theora's reference implementation.

 There is no formal specification for VP3's bitstream format beyond the VP3 source code published by On2 Technologies.
 In 2003, Mike Melanson created an incomplete description of the VP3 bitstream format and decoding process at a higher level than source code, with some help from On2 and Xiph.Org Foundation.
 The Theora specification adopted some portions of this VP3 description.

 A successor to Theora, Daala, was later merged into AV1.